-A speech made by David Lammy in parliament in January 2019 has gone viral on social media after every word was proved to be true by events which have unfolded over the past couple of days.
+A speech made by David Lammy in parliament in January 2019 has gone viral on social media after every word was proved to be true by events which have unfolded since.

 The Labour MP for Tottenham highlighted the “fundamental dishonesty at the heart of the Brexit debate” in an impassioned address.

 He said that most MPs now recognise it in private, but do not say it in public that “Brexit is a con.
 A trick.
 A swindle.
 A fraud.
 A deception that will hurt most those people it promised to help.
 A dangerous fantasy which will make every problem it claims to solve worse.

 “A campaign won on false promises and lies.